 One important point that he emphasized in his speech was unity and respect towards each other.
 It was Sukarno’s intention to resolve contrasting ideologies in Indonesia and unite them with Pancasila.
 Indonesia’s national motto, ‘Bhinneka tunggal ika‘, which means ‘unity in diversity‘ is the foundation.

 Even if the majority population is Muslim, Pancasila appeals to Muslims, Christians and Nationalists.
 Bahasa Indonesia is used rather than Javanese, so as not to give too much advantage to the majority population.
 Indonesia is also not a Muslim country, even with majority of Muslim population.

 As a result of the unity of various ethnicity and religions, Pancasila became mix of nationalism, socialism and monotheism.
 It aims for a society based on democracy and social justice that emphasizes on religiosity and monotheism.

-‘Pancasila Day’ is celebrated by the country’s leadership to honor its creation.
+‘Pancasila Day’ is celebrated by the country’s leadership to honor its creation on June 1st.
 There is a moment of silence to commemorate the fallen heroes, the reading of Pancasila, the song of Andhika Bayangkari (song about Pancasila and Indonesian ideologies), and finally raising the Indonesian flag and prayers for the country.